-How can someone print with white ink?
-You may be wondering what the purpose of white ink is or how it is utilized in the print world.
+Wondering how to print white ink?
+You may also be unsure about the purpose of white ink or how it is utilized in the print world.
 The first step to understanding white ink printing is to have a general understanding of CMYK color printing.

 CMYK is the standard color matrix for household and commercial printers.
-The colors of cyan, magenta, yellow, and black are all colors which are translucent, allowing the colors to mix together creating additional hues.
+The colors of cyan, magenta, yellow, and black are all translucent, allowing them to mix together to create additional hues.

 Traditional white ink is opaque, making it possible to print in white without using foils or a silkscreen process.
 In the past, reverse printing the dark ink around the blank white font would be the only way of achieving white ink on a dark surface.